doitintl/CloudBlaster/README.md

 ### Deleting listed assets
 * Review `asset-list.txt` (or the other file you plan to use) and remove lines for any assets that you do not want to delete.
+* Add a comment `# Ready to delete` (or just add those words, case insensitive, to any comment line).
 * Run `./deleter.sh`
   * (In `deleter.sh`, Maven just builds if needed, then executes `com.doitintl.blaster.deleter.Deleter`.).
   * The Deleter tries to delete the assets listed in `asset-list.txt` (configurable).